-Written responses to all significant environmental issues raised will be prepared and included as part of the Final EIR and the administrative record for consideration by decision makers for the project.
+Written responses to all significant environmental issues raised were will be prepared and are included as part of the Final EIR and the administrative record for consideration by decision makers for the project.
+All changes to the EIR resulting from the responses to comments are marked by a vertical line in the right margin, and added text is underlined and deleted text is strikethrough.